Most collapses don’t announce themselves. They keep their appointments.

 “And now you’re done.
 So you want a replacement.”

-Bates moved past him, not toward him.
-Crossed to the window.
+Bates crossed the room, not toward him.
+Went to the window.
 Looked out at the parking lot filling with people who would be there long after they stopped caring who he was.

 “This bench doesn’t give a damn who your father is,” Bates said.
 “No donors.
 No theater.
 You sentence the guy you see at the gas station.
 You explain yourself in the grocery store.”